innovatrics/dot-android-sdk-samples/README.md

 | **MagnifEye Liveness**    | Basic component sample.                                                                                               |
 | **Face Matcher**          | Perform face matching using image resources.                                                                          |

-In case when the Face-related samples do not work because of the expired DOT Face license, please contact `support@innovatrics.com` in order to obtain a new license file.
+In case when the samples do not work because of the expired DOT license, please contact `support@innovatrics.com` in order to obtain a new license file.

 ## Changelog